-An obvious question that pops into nearly every person’s head after a breakup is, should I get back together with my ex?
+An obvious question that pops into nearly every person’s head at some point or another is, should I get back together with my ex?

 You want to get back together with someone for the right reasons and the right reasons are reasons that are realistic, rational and healthy for both of you.

-You want to distract yourself by keeping busy, maintaining a positive attitude and heal from your breakup.
-You can do this by connecting with friends and family, work on building and strengthening your mindset, working out, starting a new hobby, experiencing the world and truly living your life to the fullest.
+Regardless of your knee jerk reaction of whether you do or don’t think getting back together with your ex is a good idea, first connect with friends and family, work on building and strengthening your mindset, working out, starting a new hobby, experiencing the world and truly living your life to the fullest.
 Start doing the things that you gave up when you got into the relationship.

 Once you’ve spent some time in this headspace, then you can assess your feelings and what’s best for you moving forward.